weibb123/Python-coder/README.md

 # Python-coder
 Finetune Python code dataset from Huggingface with Unsloth.AI via QLora Technique with T4 GPU

+## Description
+Finetuned llama3.2:1b model using QLora technique

+Built REST API using FastAPI to handle code queries with Langchain and Ollama

+## Whole Story
+Got a few minutes to read about LLM?
+Here is the blog post I wrote on Medium!!
+[Blog]()

 ## Finetuning
 The notebook to finetune llama3.2-1b is located in finetuning.
 Modify notebook from Unsloth.AI tutorial to fit custom dataset.